-To launch ParaView you have two standard options on Salomon.
-You can run ParaView from your local machine in client-server mode by following the information here or you can connect to the cluster using VNC and graphical environment by following the information on VNC.
-In both cases we will use ParaView version 5.6.0 and its respective module.
+To launch ParaView, you have two standard options on Salomon.
+You can run ParaView from your local machine in client-server mode by following the information here or you can connect to the cluster using VNC and the graphical environment by following the information on VNC.
+In both cases, we will use ParaView version 5.6.0 and its respective module.

-Either you use client-server mode or VNC for ParaView you have to allocate some computing resources.
+Whether you use the client-server mode or VNC for ParaView, you have to allocate some computing resources.
 This is done by the console commands below (supply valid Project ID).

-For client-server mode of ParaView we allocate the resources by
+For the client-server mode of ParaView we allocate the resources by

 $ qsub -I -q qprod -A PROJECT-ID -l select=2

 $ qsub -IX -q qprod -A PROJECT-ID -l select=2

-The issued console commands launche an interactive session on 2 nodes.
+The issued console commands launch the interactive session on 2 nodes.
 This is the minimal setup to test that the simulator/adaptor code runs on multiple nodes.